MrGibbage/fll-pybricks-vscode-tutorial/README.md

 * Software and user accounts described below.
 Don't worry, everything is FREE.
 * A coach with ownership rights for the team repository on GitHub.
 The coach will invite collaborators (team members) to be able to edit the files in the repository

+## Pybricks vs the built-in Spike python
+First, I never used the official Lego Spike python, other than some simple tests.
+Maybe it can meet all of our goals/requirements.
+But with my quick tests, I didn't see an easy way to have a master class where we could share methods among the team members.
+I also didn't see how we'd be able to get all of our code on one laptop.
+I also felt the official Spike python development software lacking certain features like intellisense and code completion.
+All of these really led me to think it wasn't an option for us.

 ## Steps
 1. [Set Up Coach and team member accounts on GitHub](https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/github-accounts.md)
 2. Install software on a laptop (coaches and team members)